-It is unrealistic to expect me to have all the answers you need - especially in regards to financial advice, visas and immigration, and career counselling or recruiting insights.
+It is unrealistic to expect me to have all the answers you need - especially regarding: financial advice; visas and immigration; career counselling or recruiting insights; business and manufacturing insights.

 The Fashion dream vs the industry reality: